Codes4Fun/bitcoin-tax-tools/README.md

     + Use this [**tool**](tool.00.transaction.csv.html) to manual create these csv files.
     + develop your own automated conversion tool to this [transaction csv format](#transaction).
     + or [request](https://github.com/Codes4Fun/bitcoin-tax-tools/issues) for a conversion tool to be made.
+ - For all transactions, if there is no exchange rate given, it is assumed to be income (mined or otherwise), and a rate will applied.

 2) Generate input.csv and output.csv files with this [**tool**](tool.01.generateIO.insight.html).
+ - income.csv contains all transactions for acquired BTC that had no exchange rate (no cost basis).
+Basically mined or other income.
  - input.csv contains all transactions for acquired BTC.
  - output.csv contains all transactions of spent BTC.

 3) For a given year generate TXF and compute gains with this [**tool**](tool.02.report.html).
  - taxes.txf a document that can be imported into tax software.
- - taxes.txt a document showing your years income, cost, and gains.
+ - taxes.txt a document showing your years income, and long term and short term gains.
  - taxes.csv alternative format of TXF.

 4) Import TXF file into your tax software.